josegabrielnb/logistic_growth/README.md

 ![79c9636e-fce9-43e2-8b39-0b2dcda7a7ce](https://github.com/audickinson/logistic_growth/assets/150164051/40041cd2-5c81-4e0c-aabc-d77a370ccb34)

 # Results
 In this exercise, I found the values of key population parameters of a given sample of cells.
 From the results of linear models, and confirmed by the fit of the logistic growth function with the following parameters, I can discern that N0 = 2000, r = 0.03, and K = 1*10^9.
 In this context, this means that the initial population size in the model is 2000, the growth rate is 3%, and the final population size is 9 billion cells.

+# Question #2

+Under logistic growth, at time  t = 4980 min, my cell culture is clearly at carrying capacity of 1*10^9 cells.
+As a simple exponential equation -- effectively removing any reference to carrying capacity -- the equation reads

+N = N0*exp(r*t)
+Substituting in the given value of t while maintaining the same N0 and r:
+N = 2000*exp(0.03*4980) = 1.529768e+68
+This is clearly an implausible value, since bacteria cannot grow indefinitely.
+The value calculated by this exponential equation is fully 59 orders of magnitude larger than the population size calculated under logistic growth.
+It is an absurd estimate, because carrying capacity and density dependence are critical factors in modeling population growth.

+# Question #3